 - We take too much responsibility for the situation and try to fix it all – over-reaching

 If we can find the space to connect with our hearts, it gives us an opportunity to respond in a different way.

-In summary, the heart tells us what is important, what we really give a shit about.
+In summary, an open mind and heart will create the space for experience to arise in a peaceful way.
+The heart also tells us what is important – what we really give a shit about.
 It tells us what is worth standing up for in life.
 This is the path we want to walk, it is the path that is most rewarding for ourselves and helpful to others.

-It’s about having the courage to show up, be honest about how you really feel about a situation and respond in the way that feels most true to your heart.
+It’s about having the courage to show up, notice what is really happening in experience, be honest about how you really feel about a situation and respond in the way that comes from a place of love for ourselves and others.